Lariw/BackstopJS_locally/README.md

 # First screenshots comparison

-<p>1.
-After configuring the run.js file, you need to make changes to the backstop.json file, so enter the command "node run" in the console to run the file</p>
+1. After configuring the run.js file, you need to make changes to the backstop.json file, so enter the command "node run" in the console to run the file

 ![image](https://user-images.githubusercontent.com/98982966/207078247-b9002dd7-fc7e-48f8-8cd7-9a97ccb7f28e.png)